Devil in a New Dress: Reception

-Marketing

 Promotion

+Visuals

 The song appears in West's short film Runaway, an extended 35-minute-long music video which features a majority of the tracks featured on My Beautiful Dark Twisted Fantasy.
 The song is played halfway through the short during the introduction to the dinner party sequence.
 Ross had a music video directed containing his portion of the song, which was released on January 27, 2011.
 According to Rap Radar, "Kanye couldn’t make it, so Ross took matters into his own hands and shot a video for his portion of 'Devil In A New Dress' from My Beautiful Dark Twisted Fantasy.

 Anthony Osel of Complex wrote that "Rick Ross gives us visuals for just about every freestyle, verse and song he's ever recorded.
 Rozay dropped off a Spiff TV-directed video for "Devil In A New Dress" from Kanye's My Beautiful Dark Twisted Fantasy.
 It's him smoking a blunt while cruising the streets of Toronto in the back seat of his 62S Maybach glancing out the window.
 Standard, but awesome, clip from Ross."
 Ross would perform the song during his live concerts and it has even become a mainstay of his live sets.
 During a live performance on October 23, 2010, in New York City, West joined Ross and performed it along with "Monster".